Man1exter/aichartstradingview/readme.md

 If the issue persists, please open an issue on the GitHub repository.

+## FAQ

+**Q: How do I change the default symbol?**
+A: You can change the default symbol by editing the `default_symbol` field in the `config.json` file.

+**Q: Can I disable AI analysis?**
+A: Yes, you can disable AI analysis by setting the `ai_analysis_enabled` field to `false` in the `config.json` file.

+**Q: How do I export chart data?**
+A: Click the "Export Data" button to save the current chart data to a CSV file.

+**Q: Where can I report bugs or request features?**
+A: You can report bugs or request features by opening an issue on the GitHub repository.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.